-While the device is discharging the timing capacitor, resistor $R{RT}$ is also still trying to charge $C{CT}$ .
+While the device discharges the timing capacitor, resistor $R{RT}$ continues attempting to charge $C{CT}$ .
 It is the exact ratio of these two currents, the discharging versus the charging current, which specifies the maximum duty cycle.
-During the discharge time of $C{CT}$ , the device's output is always off.
+During the discharge time of $C{CT}$ , the device output is always off.
 This represents an ensured minimum off time of the switch, commonly referred to as dead-time.
-To program an accurate maximum duty cycle, use the information provided in Figure 7-15 for maximum duty cycle versus oscillator frequency.
+To program an accurate maximum duty cycle, use the information provided in Maximum Duty Cycle vs Oscillator Frequency for maximum duty cycle versus oscillator frequency.
 Any number of maximum duty cycles can be programmed for a given frequency by adjusting the values of $R{RT}$ and $C{CT}$ .
-Once $R{RT}$ is selected, the oscillator timing capacitor can be found using the curves in Figure 7-1.
-However, because resistors are available in more precise increments, typically 1%, and capacitors are only available in 5% accuracy, it might be more practical to select the closest capacitor value first and then calculate the timing resistor value next.
+After selecting the value of $R{RT}$ , find the oscillator timing capacitance using the curves in Oscillator Frequency vs Timing Resistance and Capacitance.
+However, because resistors are available in more precise increments, typically 1%, and capacitors are only available in 5% accuracy, it might be more practical to select the closest capacitor value first and then calculate the timing resistor value.

-8.3.6 Oscillator Synchronization
+7.3.6 Oscillator Synchronization

-Synchronization is best achieved by forcing the timing capacitor voltage above the oscillator's internal upper threshold.
+Synchronization is best achieved by forcing the timing capacitor voltage above the oscillator internal upper threshold.
 A small resistor is placed in series with $C{CT}$ to GND.
-This resistor serves as the input for the sync pulse which raises the $C{CT}$ voltage above the oscillator's internal upper threshold.
+This resistor serves as the input for the sync pulse which raises the $C{CT}$ voltage above the oscillator internal upper threshold.
 The PWM is allowed to run at the frequency set by $R{RT}$ and $C{CT}$ until the sync pulse appears.
 This scheme offers several advantages including having the local ramp available for slope compensation.
-The UCC28C4x-Q1 oscillator must be set to a lower frequency than the sync pulse stream, typically 20 percent with a 0.5-V pulse applied across the resistor.
+The UCCx8C4x oscillator must be set to a lower frequency than the sync pulse stream, typically 20 percent with a 0.5V pulse applied across the resistor.

-Figure 8-5.
+Figure 7-5.
 Oscillator Synchronization Circuit

-8.3.7 Soft Start
+7.3.7 Soft-Start Timing

-Soft start is the technique to gradually power up the converter in a well-controlled fashion by slowly increasing the effective duty cycle starting at zero and gradually rising.
+The soft-start timing is the technique to gradually power up the converter in a well-controlled fashion by slowly increasing the effective duty cycle starting at zero and gradually rising.
 Following start-up of the PWM, the error amplifier inverting input is low, commanding the error amplifier's output to go high.
-The output stage of the amplifier can source 1 mA typically, which is enough to drive most high impedance compensation networks, but not enough for driving large loads quickly.
-Soft start is achieved by charging a fairly large value, >1- $\mu$ F, capacitor (CSS) connected to the error amplifier output through a PNP transistor as shown in Figure 8-6
+The output stage of the amplifier can source 1mA typically, which is enough to drive most high impedance compensation networks, but not enough for driving large loads quickly.
+Soft-start timing is achieved by charging a fairly large value, $>1\mu$ F, capacitor ( $C{SS}$ ) connected to the error amplifier output through a PNP transistor as shown in Figure 7-6

-Figure 8-6.
+Figure 7-6.
 Soft-Start Implementation

 The limited charging current of the amplifier into the capacitor translates into a dv/dt limitation on the error amplifier output.
-This directly corresponds to some maximum rate of change of primary current in a current mode controlled system as one of the PWM comparator's inputs gradually rises.
+This directly corresponds to some maximum rate of change of primary current in a current mode controlled system as one of the PWM comparator inputs gradually rises.
 The values of $R{SS}$ and $C{SS}$ must be selected to bring the COMP pin up at a controlled rate, limiting the peak current supplied by the power stage.
 After the soft-start interval is complete, the capacitor continues to charge to VREF, effectively removing the PNP transistor from the circuit consideration.
-Soft start performs a different, frequently preferred function in current mode controlled systems than it does in voltage mode control.
+Soft-start timing offers a different, frequently preferred function in current mode controlled systems than it does in voltage mode control.
 In current mode, soft start controls the rising of the peak switch current.
 In voltage mode control, soft start gradually widens the duty cycle, regardless of the primary current or rate of ramp-up.